Remarks on 1-motivic sheaves

-\begin{defn} Let $\Sigma$ be the class of quasi-isomorphisms of effective $1$--motives with torsion, \ie the class of effective maps $(f,g)\colon M\to M'$ where $g$ is an isogeny, $f$ is surjective and $\ker(f)=\ker(g)$ is a finite group scheme.
+\begin{defn} Let $\Sigma$ be the class of quasi-isomorphisms (q.i) of effective $1$--motives with torsion, \ie the class of effective maps $(f,g)\colon M\to M'$ where $g$ is an isogeny, $f$ is surjective and $\ker(f)=\ker(g)$ is a finite group scheme.
 The category of \emph{$1$--motives with torsion} $\tM$ is then defined as the localization of $\tM^{\eff}$ at $\Sigma$.
 Similarly, the category of \emph{\'etale} $1$--motives with torsion $\tM^{\et}$ is the localization of $\tM^{\eff,\et}$ at the class of quasi-isomorphisms. \end{defn}

-The category $\tM^\et$ was firstly introduced in \cite{BVRS} (for $k$ of characteristic $0$ and denoted as $\M$) and then in \cite{BVK} (over any perfect field and denoted as $\tM$).
-It was proved to be equivalent to the category of Mixed Hodge Structures of level $\leq 1$ for $k=\C$ (\cf \cite{BVRS}, 1.5).
-For $k$ of characteristic zero, $\tM^\et=\tM $ is an abelian category (\cf \cite{BVRS}, \cite{BVK}).
-Over a field $k$ of positive characteristic $p$, the category $\tM^\et$ is a subcategory of $\tM$ that becomes abelian upon inversion of $p$-multiplications (\cf \cite{BVK}, C.5.3).
+For $k$ of characteristic $0$ the category $\tM^\et$ was first introduced in \cite{BVRS} where it was denoted by $\M$, and then over any perfect field in \cite{BVK} where it was denoted by $\tM$.
+It was proved to be equivalent to the category of Mixed Hodge Structures of level $\leq 1$ for $k=\C$ (\cf~\cite{BVRS}, 1.5).
+For $k$ of characteristic zero, $\tM^\et=\tM $ is an abelian category (\cf~\cite{BVRS}, \cite{BVK}).
+Over a field $k$ of positive characteristic $p$, the category $\tM^\et$ is a subcategory of $\tM$ that becomes abelian upon inversion of $p$-multiplications (\cf~\cite{BVK}, C.5.3).
 Observe that the natural (faithful) functor $\tM^\et\to \tM$ has a left inverse that associates to a $1$--motive with torsion $M=[u\colon \Gamma\to G]$ the \'etale $1$--motive with torsion $M^\et=[\Gamma/\Gamma^0\to G/u(\Gamma^0)]$.
 The effective map $M\to M^\et$ becomes an isomorphism upon inversion of $p$-multiplications and hence the abelian category $\tM^\et[1/p]$ is equivalent to $\tM[1/p]$.
 In the sequel we will prove that $\tM$ itself is an abelian category.